puppetlabs/puppet-docs/source/puppet/3/reference/lang_variables.markdown

 * `$servername` --- the puppet master's fully-qualified domain name.
 (Note that this information is gathered from the puppet master by Facter, rather than read from the config files; even if the master's certname is set to something other than its fully-qualified domain name, this variable will still contain the server's fqdn.)
 * `$serverip` --- the puppet master's IP address.
 * `$serverversion` --- the current version of puppet on the puppet master.
 * `$settings::<name of setting>` --- the value of any of the master's [configuration settings](./configuring.html).
 This is implemented as a special namespace and these variables must be referred to by their qualified names.
 Note that, other than `$environment`, the agent node's settings are **not** available in manifests.
-If you wish to expose them to the master in this version of Puppet (2.7), you will have to create a custom fact.
+If you wish to expose them to the master in Puppet 3, you will have to create a custom fact.

 ### Parser-Set Variables